This was the day that my mom warned me about 15 years ago. And, I wish I have at least half the courage that I had back then.

 She made it through and I couldn’t be any happier.
 Life actually started changing for the better after that.
 She would wake me up at odd hours because she wanted to hop onto the bed.
 On weekends, we’d spend all our time cuddling.
 I then booked my first car.
 Everything was converging.

 No happiness lasts forever.
-On a sunny afternoon in March, she started vomiting back to back.
+On a sunny afternoon in March, she started vomiting continuously.
 She wouldn’t eat and fatigue overtook her.
 Worried, we took her to the hospital only to find that she was in the fourth stage of Renal failure.
 The doctor informed us that there was no way to undo this condition.
 And, considering her age it was a common problem.

 I cried and cried.
 I could feel all the blood in my body gust to my brain as fast as possible.
 No amount of empathy or convincing from family and friends worked.
 My heart failed to understand what my brain did.
 I took off from work.
 She had to be on medication and drips.
 Every morning and evening I would take her to the hospital.
 She hardly had a few days left and I wanted to spend it with her.